ga-curriculum/intro-to-asynchronous-programming/async-await/README.md

 hello 3!
 ```

-Now let's update `app.js` to print the contents of both of these files synchronously:
+Now let's update `app.js` to print the contents of all of these files asynchronously:

 ```javascript
 const fs = require('node:fs');